-It may seem counter-intuitive that needles can be comfortable and relaxing.
+It may seem hard to believe that being on a table with needles in you is comfortable and relaxing.

-But still, does it hurt?
-Typically, no. First, you need to know that acupuncture needles are very different from medical needles used to give injections.
-Those needles are designed with a hollow core, so they can push substances through to the person.
-Necessarily, the needles are thicker to accommodate a hollow center, and the sides of the needle are very sharp.
+First, you need to know that acupuncture needles are very different from medical needles used to give injections or draw blood.
+Those needles are designed with a hollow core, so they can push substances into the body, or take blood out.
+Necessarily, the needles are thicker to accommodate that hollow center.
 Acupuncture needles on the other hand are very thin and very sharp which actually allows them to enter the skin easily and with minimal discomfort.
 Many acupuncture needles can actually fit through the core of one hypodermic needle.
-Cool, right?

-In fact, 7 acupuncture needles can fit through a medium gauge hypodermic needle.
+In fact, I did an experiment and found that 7 acupuncture needles can fit through a medium gauge hypodermic needle.

 Second, there is a difference between sensation and pain.

 I would be lying if I said there was no sensation associated with acupuncture.
 In fact, one of the benefits of acupuncture is that it puts us in touch with our bodies.
 Being in touch means sensing and experiencing through the body.
 When acupuncture needles are inserted, there can be a quick sensation of ‘sharpness’, but it doesn’t last for more than a flash, and often patients don’t feel it at all.
 I hardly ever hear my patients say ‘ouch’.